 The table and charts below document North Coast contaminant exceedences of state mandated concentration limits for chemicals of concern to DWR: arsenic and nitrate.
 See Water Quality Section 2.3.8 for descriptive text and information related to chromium 6 (hexavalent chromium) and perchlorate.
-These charts were developed in 2018 using SWRCB's online mapping tool, available on the Groundwater Ambient Monitoring and Assessment Program (GAMA) website.
-For the most up-to-date information, please refer to the GAMA website.
+These charts were developed in 2018 using SWRCB's online mapping tool, available on the GROUND WEBSITE OF THE MOST OF TH